The partner to the Life Meter

 - Bloodline Champions averts this - despite using archetype common to MMORPGs, Cooldowns are used to limit abilities.
 An energy meter charges from hitting with abilities, to be consumed to use other ones.

 - Terraria requires you to gather 10 fallen stars to craft into a mana crystal which expands it by 20 points.
-A player can also expand it by equipping accessories and armor which can expand it until taken off, such as bands of star power, accessories with the "Arcane" prefix, jungle armor, or the helmets made from hard mode ores such as the cobalt hat (increases by 40), mythril hood (by 60) or Adamantite Headgear (by 80).
+A player can also expand it by equipping accessories and armor which can expand it until taken off, such as bands of star power, accessories with the "Arcane" prefix, jungle armor, or the helmets made from hard mode ores such as the Cobalt Hat (increases by 40), Mythril Hood (by 60) or Adamantite Headgear (by 80).
 Those three can then be used to make the Hallowed Headgear (which increases it by 100 points).

 - Supers in the MMORPG City of Heroes have a blue endurance bar.